IFRCGo/go-infrastructure/e2e/README.txt

 The Cypress engine can be obtained from here freely: https://docs.cypress.io/guides/getting-started/installing-cypress The direct download (https://download.cypress.io/desktop) is the simplest way recently – it is an all-in-one application.

-The GO-related files and the Cypress core infrastructure is in 2 independent directories.
+The GO-related files and the Cypress core infrastructure are in two distinct directories.
-So it is possible to upgrade Cypress core without any change in the GO-related files.
+So it is possible to upgrade Cypress core without touching the GO-related files.
 Recently we use cypress 8.4.0

 The index.js file should be in "cypress/support" directory,